-Board Members elected included: Deanna Trewin – President; Liza Aboud - Vice- President, Rayma Hagan -Treasurer, Lynn Holloway - Secretary, Catherine DiCecca and Annette Crocker - members at large, with Dr. Elliott Weiss - Medical Advisor.
+Founding Board members included: Deanna Trewin – President, Liza Aboud - Vice- President, Rayma Hagan -Treasurer, Lynn Holloway - Secretary, Catherine DiCecca and Annette Crocker - Members at large, with Dr. Elliott Weiss as Medical Advisor.

-We are indebted to the Alberta Lymphedema (ALA) and the Canadian Lymphedema Framework (CLF) who provided guidance and direction throughout the process.
+With guidance from the Alberta Lymphedema Association (ALA) and the Canadian Lymphedema Framework (CLF) the following were completed:

-The accomplishments of the BCLA organization have been significant, but the challenges faced: lack of awareness, under recognition and non or misdiagnoses of the condition plus the lack of a medically funded service, continue to be the leading issues where the BCLA continues to focus energy.
+BC Lymphedema Association accomplishments have been significant, but the challenges faced: lack of awareness, non or misdiagnoses of the disease plus the lack of medically funded treatment, education and diagnostic testing continue to be the leading issues where BCLA directors focus their energy.